 It is necessary to avoid these common mistakes that might cause you to lose your hand.
 Here are some simple tips to keep in mind:

-Overvaluing High Cards: One common mistake is overestimating the strength of High Card hands, especially when not paired with another High Card or a strong kicker.
+One common mistake is overestimating the strength of High-Card hands, especially when they are not paired with another High-Card or a strong kicker.

 Tip: Evaluate the strength of your High Card hand relative to the community cards and your opponent's likely holdings.
 Don't be afraid to fold High Card hands that don't improve on the flop or turn.